diablodale/dp.docs/docs/_max/attributes/floor.md

 3. Set the `@position` of the node to be the `floor` x, y, z values.
 4. Set the `@direction` of the node to be the `floor` i, j, k values.

-### dp.kinect, dp.kinect2 floor equation
+## Kinect v1 and v2 SDK floor equation

 [`dp.kinect`](../dp.kinect.md) and [`dp.kinect2`](../dp.kinect2.md) use
-Microsoft Kinect SDKs that describe their floor clipping plane as an equation.
+Microsoft Kinect SDKs that internally describe their floor clipping plane as an equation.
+When you need that SDK equation, use the `@floor` values to populate their coefficients.

 ```
 Ax + By + Cz + D = 0